Andy-Borch/Image-Processor/README.md

 # C++ Image Processor
 This image processor project was the basis for my C++ class at CSU

+- Note: The run method was altered every assignment due to assignment requirements.
+For example, `Image.run()` was changed to take a different number of arguments, call different methods, etc.

 ## Assignment 0
 - Validate given files and report any errors in format or syntax
     - Implemented: